fallow64/fallow64/README.md

-👋 Hello, my name is Austin.
-I primarily work with Java and Minecraft, but I also use JavaScript and Rust.
+👋 Hello!
+My name is Austin.
+I primarily work with Rust and TypeScript, but do React, Svelte, and Java from time to time.

 Discord: `start.sh`